Extensions

 in Kotlin without checking for null

-: the check happens inside the extension function.
+, as the check already happens inside the extension function:

 Extension properties